Ilie-Ioan/C--Learning/README.md

 In the next stages, I will be learning the following intermediate and advanced C++ topics:

-### Templates and Generic Programming
-I'll also dive into **templates**, allowing for **generic programming**.
-Templates enable writing functions and classes that work with any data type, making code more flexible and reusable.

 ### Multi-threading
 I'll learn the basics of **multi-threading**, which will enable me to write programs that can perform multiple tasks concurrently, improving the performance of complex applications.

-### Lambda Functions
-I will explore **lambda expressions**, a feature of C++ that allows for the definition of anonymous functions.
-This feature makes the code more concise and readable, especially when used in combination with STL algorithms.

 ### GUI Development with Qt5
 Finally, I'll get started with **GUI development** using **Qt5**, learning to build interactive graphical user interfaces.
 This will allow me to create user-friendly applications with modern UI elements.